Background pattern

 • blurred vision

-• severe skin eruptions (erythema multiforme, exfoliative dermatitis)
+• severe skin rashes (erythema multiforme, exfoliative dermatitis)

-• if you are to undergo eye surgery due to a clouding of the lens (cataracts) or an increase in eye pressure (glaucoma), and you are taking or have taken tamsulosin, during the surgery, the pupil may dilate slightly and the iris (the colored part of the eye), may become flaccid.
+• if you are going to undergo eye surgery due to cataracts or increased pressure in the eye (glaucoma), and you are taking or have taken tamsulosin, during the operation, the pupil may dilate poorly, and the iris (the colored part of the eye) may become flaccid.

 • dry mouth

-If you experience any type of adverse effect, consult your doctor or pharmacist, even if it is a possible adverse effect that does not appear in this prospectus.
-You can also report them directly through the Spanish System of Pharmacovigilance of Medicines for Human Use: https://www.notificaram.es.
-By reporting adverse effects, you can contribute to providing more information on the safety of this medicine.
+If you experience any side effects, consult your doctor or pharmacist, even if they are not listed in this package leaflet.
+You can also report them directly through the Spanish Medication Monitoring System for Human Use: https://www.notificaram.es.
+By reporting side effects, you can contribute to providing more information on the safety of this medication.

 Store in the original packaging to protect it from light.

-Medications should not be disposed of through drains or trash.
-Deposit the packaging and medications you no longer need at the SIGRE collection point at the pharmacy.
-If in doubt, ask your pharmacist how to dispose of the packaging and medications you no longer need.
-By doing so, you will help protect the environment.
+Medications should not be disposed of through wastewater or household waste.
+Deposit the packaging and medications you no longer need at the SIGRE collection point in the pharmacy.
+If you have any doubts, ask your pharmacist how to dispose of the packaging and medications you no longer need.
+This will help protect the environment.

 The active ingredient is tamsulosin hydrochloride.
 Each tablet contains 0.4 mg of tamsulosin hydrochloride.